 These signs are easily visible on the roadside, often near intersections and crossroads, and sometimes on bridges.
 Prohibitory signs are usually circular, with red borders, yellow backgrounds, and black text.

-Speed limit signs have a black number in the middle, indicating the maximum speed allowed in that area, measured in kilometers per hour.
+Speed limit signs are a must-read when driving in Iceland, as they help manage road safety.
+These signs feature a black number indicating the maximum speed allowed in kilometers per hour (kph).

 Prohibited Entry Signs

-Often, a road prohibits entry to a specific type of vehicle.
-These signs are circular, with a yellow background, a red border, and a red line through the middle.
-In the center, you'll see a picture of the prohibited vehicle type, for example, a bicycle, motorbike, truck, tractor, or snowmobile.
+Additionally, some signs prohibit specific vehicle types, such as trucks, bicycles, or snowmobiles.
+These signs are yellow, with a red border and a red line through the middle.
+The center displays the image of the prohibited vehicle type, for example, a bicycle, motorbike, truck, or snowmobile.

 Prohibited Stopping or Parking

-These are blue circular signs with a red border.
-The prohibited parking sign has a single diagonal red line through the middle, whereas the prohibited stopping sign has a red cross.
+These signs indicate areas where stopping or parking is not allowed.
+The blue circular signs feature a red border, with the prohibited parking sign showing a diagonal red line and the prohibited stopping sign showing a red cross.
+You'll often see these in high-traffic areas.

 End of Zone Signs

 If you see a sign with four black diagonal lines through the middle, it highlights the end of a zone.
-For example, a speed sign with four black lines through it shows the end of a maximal or special speed zone, as applicable.
-You may also see a sign indicating the end of an overtaking prohibition zone.
+This can indicate the end of a speed zone, a special driving zone, or an overtaking prohibition zone.
+These signs help manage traffic flow in restricted areas.

 Stop Signs

-Stop signs are plain and straightforward eight-sided road signs with a red background, white border, and the word STOP written in white text.
+Stop signs are among the most common road signs globally and in Iceland.
+These are eight-sided, with a red background, white border, and the word STOP written in white.
+They’re placed at intersections where a full stop is required for safety.

 Other Examples of Prohibitory Signs